Layerwise geometry shows the model internally separates Yes/No, but a last-layer readout corrupts the decision—especially for decimals.

 Findings:

-very slightly changed for which the accuracy improved but for which accuracy decreased more biasness added towards positive side.
-I believe that both Yes and No confidence increased equally when accuracy increased and hence mean remained close to zero. - Result Patching the output of the MLP sub-block (resid_post, mlp_post) reliably improves accuracy.
-This causally implicates the final MLP layer as the primary source of corruption.
+resid_post / mlp_post from L24 → L25 improves accuracy.mean_delta_gap very slightly changed for which the accuracy improved but for which accuracy decreased more biasness added towards positive side.
+I believe that both Yes and No confidence increased equally when accuracy increased and hence mean remained close to zero.

 Goal: To find the minimal set of specific neurons responsible for the model’s biased failures and causally verify their impact by disabling them.